wuddup-02120/Retail_Strat_Guide/README.md

 ## Project Overview

-This repository is designed to help users backtest a quantitative trading strategy on Apple Inc. (AAPL) 1-minute historical data.
+This repository is designed to help users backtest a quantitative trading strategy on securities' 1-minute historical data.
 A backtest allows you to simulate trades using historical data to see how a strategy might have performed in the past.
 The strategy focuses on detecting specific trading signals and tracking entries and exits based on configurable drawdown and stop-loss levels.

 ## Trading Strategy